An intensive therapy program to help children meet their functional goals

-Therasuit Method Intensive Program (sometimes called TMIP) is an intensive individualized therapy program that accelerates functional progress.
-The program uses the Therasuit® (a soft canvas suit with bungee-like cords attached) and the Universal Exercise Unit (“Spider Cage”) to allow the child to learn new & correct patterns of movement through strengthening and functional skills practice.
-The Therasuit Program is ideal for those looking to meet functional goals at an accelerated rate as compared to traditional therapy.
+The Therasuit method intensive program (TMIP) is an intensive individualized therapy program that accelerates functional progress.
+The program uses the Therasuit®, which is a soft canvas suit with bungee-like cords attached, and the Universal Exercise Cage, also called the Spider Cage.
+This equipment helps children to learn new and correct patterns of movement through strengthening and functional skills practice.
+The Therasuit program is ideal for those looking to meet functional goals at an accelerated rate as compared to traditional therapy.

 - Improve body awareness

 - Improve motor skills

 - Improve balance and coordination